Vertebrate Pest Management (WILD5004)

 UNIT OF STUDY

 Vertebrate pests occur in many parts of the world, and can pose significant problems for management of habitat, agricultural productivity, human and wildlife health.
 This unit focuses on vertebrates that have been introduced to new environments, and considers in detail the impacts and management of pest vertebrates in Australia.
-Steps in pest management are reviewed, from problem analysis to acceptable levels of control, using case studies of cane toads, rabbits, house mice and red foxes.
-Traditional mortality methods of management are reviewed, and emphasis placed on developing methods based on fertility control.
-The Unit is taught in a full-time week at the university farm "Arthursleigh" near Marulan NSW.
+Steps in pest management are reviewed, from problem analysis to acceptable levels of control, using case studies of multiple vertebrate pests.
+Traditional mortality methods as well as emerging management tools are reviewed.
+The Unit is taught full-time over 7 days at the university farm "Arthursleigh" near Marulan NSW.
 There are lectures, tutorials, and a variety of practical classes.

 Our courses that offer this unit of study